Barcode objects with VBA

-Using and automate barcodes with VBA in Word
+Using and automating barcodes with VBA in Word

 You can use VisualBasic for Applications (VBA) to solve many things in Word.